secretstartups/handbook/content/job-families/product/program-manager.md

 ### Critical Thinking

-* Is not an order taker or a “cat herder.”
+* Is not an order taker or a "cat herder."
 Instead, applies and fosters an environment of analytical thinking in regards to project goals, prioritization, execution, and decision making.

 * Leads the charge in collaboratively solving problems and driving towards outcomes that are best for the business